Zuni (rocket): Student use

-The Australian Government has donated its Zuni rockets to the Australian Space Research Institute (ASRI) and they are used for student experiments which are launched from the Woomera launching range.
+The Australian Government donated its Zuni rockets to the Australian Space Research Institute (ASRI).
+They are used for student experiments, launched from the Woomera launching range.

-ASRI has also designed and constructed custom nosecones and payload recovery mechanisms for the Zuni.
+ASRI has designed and constructed custom nosecones and payload recovery mechanisms for the Zuni.
 With a payload of 20 kg, the Zuni has an approximate range of 5.9 km, which it attains in about 40 seconds, experiencing 55 G and 491 m/s (Mach 1.4) during the flight.

 Laser Guided Zuni Rocket

 The 5 in Laser Guided Zuni Rocket is a precision weapon and an upgrade to the unguided Zuni rocket.
 The North American division of MBDA is the only manufacturer of the Laser Guided Zuni Rocket, which is similar to the Advanced Precision Kill Weapon System upgrade to the Hydra 70 system.

 The Laser Guided Zuni Rocket is composed of the new WGU-58/B Guidance and Control Section that is attached to the front end of an unguided Zuni rocket and warhead.
 The weapon requires semi-active laser energy to guide to a precise target.
 The Laser Guided Zuni Rocket is on the U.S. Marine Corps Aviation Weapons Roadmap and Plan and is compatible with any aircraft that is cleared to carry unguided Zunis in a four-place LAU-10 Launcher, including AV-8B Harriers, F/A-18 Hornets, AH-1 Cobra helicopters and P-3 Orion aircraft.

 The precision weapon fits in the same launcher as unguided Zunis and requires only a 28V firing pulse and a semi-active laser designator.
 The weapon was developed under a Cooperative Research and Development Agreement with the Weapons Division of the U.S. Navy's Air Warfare Center in China Lake, California.

 In 2009, the Laser Guided Zuni Rocket was successfully tested against both a stationary and moving targets.
-The weapon successfully underwent a live fire warhead test flight in September 2010.
+In September 2010, the weapon successfully underwent a live fire warhead test flight.